 Understanding Loads

-The performance of profiled metal cladding under wind, snow and point loads depends on its ability to resist the tension (pulling), compression (squashing), and shear (sliding) forces that it is likely to be subjected to during the lifetime of the building.
+The performance of profiled metal cladding under load depends on its ability to resist the tension (stretching), compression (squashing), and shear (sliding) forces that it is likely to be subjected to during the lifetime of the building.

 When a beam is subjected to bending, one flange will be under compression and the other under tension.